-The contributions of the missing states to the various thermodynamic quantities \cite{ManLo:2016pgd} are depicted in Fig. \ref{Fig:nnn}.
-At $7.7$, $19.6$, $39$ and $200~$GeV, the number density, energy density, and pressure calculated in the extensive additive equilibrium hadron resonance gas model, are compared with (symbols) and without (curves) missing stated and when including (symbols) and excluding (curves) very--heavy mass resonances.
-We conclude that the inclusion of the missing states and very--heavy mass resonances minimally contributes to the particle yields.
-These contributions are apparently balanced in the relative particle production ratios, Fig. \ref{fig:0}.
-With this regard, we recall that the authors of ref. \cite{ManLo:2016pgd} also have drawn the same conclusion that {\it ''susceptibilities of conserved charges, […] can be attributed to the missing resonances in the strange baryon sector.''} In other words, the missing states become first dominant in the higher--order moments of conserved charges, such as susceptibilities and cumulants.
-But they slightly contribute to lower--order moments, such as the number density.
-Even this slight contribution is faded away in the particle ratios.
+The Fig. \ref{Fig:nnn} illustrates the contributions of the missing states to various thermodynamic quantities \cite{ManLo:2016pgd}.
+Specifically, at energy levels of $7.7$, $19.6$, $39$, and $200~$GeV, the number density, energy density, and pressure obtained from the extensive additive equilibrium hadron resonance gas model are compared.
+The comparison is made between calculations that include (represented by symbols) and exclude (represented by curves) missing states, as well as between calculations that include (symbols) and exclude (curves) very-heavy mass resonances.
+The analysis reveals that the impact of including the missing states and very-heavy mass resonances on particle yields is minimal.
+These contributions seem to be balanced in the relative particle production ratios, as shown in Fig. \ref{fig:0}.
+It is worth noting that the authors of ref. \cite{ManLo:2016pgd} have also reached the same conclusion, stating that the missing resonances in the strange baryon sector are responsible for the susceptibilities of conserved charges.
+In other words, the missing states primarily affect higher-order moments of conserved charges, such as susceptibilities and cumulants, while their influence on lower-order moments, such as the number density, is negligible.
+Furthermore, even this slight contribution to lower-order moments is overshadowed in the context of particle ratios.